masneyb/shotwell-site-generator/README.md

 Above: Raspberry Pi photo frame that's described on the [PHOTOFRAME.md](PHOTOFRAME.md) page that runs the [screensaver.html](screensaver.html) file.

-Instructions about how to create a photo book are described in the [photobook-helper](photobook-helper/README.md) directory.
+Instructions about how to create a printed photo book are described in the [photobook-helper](photobook-helper/README.md) directory.

 ## Contact